 For a more in-depth look at what standard field mappings look like, consider the typical mappings you’d find in a HubSpot Classy integration:

 Another critical aspect of an out-of-box integration revolves around a company’s sync requirement – or what it takes to get information passing through each system.
-Most often, in out-of-the-box situations, integrations are run alongside HubSpot’s native sync.
+Most often, in out-of-the-box situations, integrations run alongside HubSpot’s native sync.
+That is definitely true for Data Sync apps.
 If you have complex sync requirements, you can have something custom built.

 A custom HubSpot integration also involves the syncing of data from HubSpot to a CRM system.
 It can be a well-known CRM system like Salesforce or a proprietary platform used by a company.
 No matter what, these integrations involve standard field mappings but usually go a step further with custom mappings as well, or, essentially, any custom development your company may need.